 The overall length is about 5 5/8 inches so this is on the smaller side which can be a great thing if you want to carry it concealed most of the time.
 Blade length is just over 2 1/3 inches.
 I like the way the sheath is designed for this.

 The sturdy clip is easy to attach to a belt, tactical or otherwise, and you have quick access to the Zytel handle.
 The rounded handle design may be more comfortable for some than the traditional karambit handles.
-You can also get a rig to carry this on your ankle if you want another option for carry.
+You can also get a rig to carry this on your ankle if you want another option for carrying.

 You can’t beat full tang construction when it comes to strength and durability in a knife.
 Schrade has created a comfortable to use and formidable karambit with this model.

 This is one serious looking karambit.
-The smooth blade comes to a deadly sharp and keen point but I absolutely love the heavy duty synthetic texturized grip.
+The smooth blade comes to a deadly sharp and keen point but I absolutely love the heavy-duty synthetic texturized grip.
 I feel like I can trust this knife to not be cumbersome to use.

-Cold Steel wins again with this affordable self defense knife.
+Cold Steel wins again with this affordable self-defense knife.
 This is one made for some extreme conditions and use since it doesn’t have any materials to corrode or warp.
 It has a substantial hand guard for safety making it a good choice for beginners as well as seasoned knife experts.

 What is your favorite karambit?
 Have you ever had to use one?
-What do you use yours for besides self defense?
+What do you use yours for besides self-defense?